yangeruzi/ionic-4-angular-load-data-from-api/README.md

 # Load Data from APIs with Ionic 4 and Angular
 This is a simple app to demonstrate the concepts necessary to load data from APIs with Ionic 4 and Angular 8.

-A full tutorial for the code can be [found on Cdoe Mentor](https://www.codementor.io/nigelbpeck/loading-data-from-apis-with-ionic-4-and-angular-w1lfbcl5l).
+A full tutorial for the code can be [found on Code Mentor](https://www.codementor.io/nigelbpeck/loading-data-from-apis-with-ionic-4-and-angular-w1lfbcl5l).

 The following files contain the code that has been changed from the starter app created by the Ionic CLI.